Welcome

 Beginning with the Autumn 2022 issue, the magazine

-is cheaper than buying retail, you'll come out
+is cheaper than buying retail, so you'll come out

 ahead by subscribing.
 We invite you to do so: